aramis-lab/clinicadl/docs/user_guide/data/bids.rst

     Masks to load alongside each image, passed as a dictionary.
-The keys become the mask names in the ``Sample``; the values describe where to find each mask — a single shared NIfTI file or a :py:class:`~clinicadl.io.bids.BidsFileType` (for a subject- and session-specific mask in the same BIDS).
+The keys become the mask names in the ``Sample``; the values describe where to find each mask — a single shared NIfTI file or a :py:class:`~clinicadl.io.bids.BidsFileType` (for a participant- and session-specific mask in the same BIDS).

     .. code-block:: text